 - 1. Tabloid Press: The origins of sensational reporting can be traced back to the rise of tabloid newspapers in the 19th century.
 Tabloids, with their sensationalist headlines, scandalous stories, and emphasis on crime, celebrity gossip, and human interest, catered to the sensational appetites of the masses. - 2.
-Penny Dreadfuls: In the 19th century, penny dreadfuls emerged as a popular form of sensational literature, featuring serialized stories of crime, horror, and adventure targeted at working-class readers.
-These inexpensive publications capitalized on sensationalism to attract readers and generate revenue.
+Penny Dreadfuls: Emerging in 19th-century Britain, penny dreadfuls were inexpensive serialized publications that featured sensational tales of crime, horror, and adventure, primarily targeting working-class readers.
+These stories relied heavily on melodrama and exaggeration, laying the groundwork for later forms of sensational media.